bisturi/bisturi/docs/reference/06_field_in_deep.md

 ...
-...        # now we save that as the value of our field into the packet ...        # remember, the objective of a Field is to set ...        # set this attribute during the unpack
+...        # now we save that as the value of our field into the packet ...        # remember, the objective of a Field is to set ...        # this attribute during the unpack
 ...        setattr(pkt, self.field_name, decompressed_data)
 ...
 ...        # return the new offset: previous offset